Links

 Overview

 Crossplane Provider for IONOS Cloud gives the ability to manage IONOS Cloud infrastructure directly from Kubernetes.
 Crossplane extends a Kubernetes cluster to support orchestrating any infrastructure or managed service.
-Providers extend Crossplane to enable infrastructure resource provisioning of specific API.
+Providers can use Crossplane to enable infrastructure resource provisioning of a specific API.

-• Custom Resource Definitions (CRDs) that model IONOS Cloud infrastructure and services (e.g. Compute Engine, Kubernetes, Database As a Service Postgres, etc.)
+• Custom Resource Definitions (CRDs) model IONOS Cloud infrastructure and services.
+For example, Compute Engine, Kubernetes, Database As a Service Postgres, etc.

-• Controllers to provision these resources in IONOS Cloud based on the users desired state captured in CRDs they create
+• Controllers provision these resources in IONOS Cloud based on the user's desired state captured in CRDs when created.

-• Implementations of Crossplane's portable resource abstractions, enabling IONOS Cloud resources to fulfill a user's general need for cloud services
+• Implementations of Crossplane's portable resource abstractions that enable IONOS Cloud resources to fulfill a user's general need for cloud services.

-For getting started with Crossplane usage and concepts, see the official Documentation.
+To start with Crossplane usage and concepts, see the official Crossplane Documentation.

-For getting started with Crossplane Provider for IONOS Cloud, check out this step-by-step guide which provides details about the provisioning of a Postgres Cluster in IONOS Cloud.
+To get started with Crossplane Provider for IONOS Cloud, see Crossplane Provider IONOS Cloud Usage Example, which provides details about the provisioning of a Postgres cluster in IONOS Cloud.

 Prerequisites

-Make sure you have a Kubernetes cluster and installed a Self-Hosted Crossplane into a namespace called crossplane-system.
+• A Kubernetes cluster and Install Crossplane into a namespace called crossplane-system.

 Authentication on IONOS Cloud

-Crossplane Provider for IONOS Cloud requires credentials to be provided in order to authenticate to the IONOS Cloud APIs.
-This can be done using a base64-encoded static credentials in a Kubernetes Secret.
+To authenticate to the IONOS Cloud APIs, you need to provide credentials for Crossplane Provider for IONOS Cloud.
+This can be done using the base64-encoded static credentials in a Kubernetes Secret.

-Crossplane Provider IONOS Cloud uses a ProviderConfig in order to setup credentials via Secrets.
-You can use environments variables when creating the ProviderConfig resource.
+Crossplane Provider IONOS Cloud uses a ProviderConfig to set up credentials via Secrets.
+You can use environment variables when creating the ProviderConfig resource.

 Environment Variable